towolf/towolf.github.com/docs/PsychDemos/OpenGL4MatlabDemos/MorphDemo/MorphTextureDemo.markdown

 title: MorphTextureDemo
 categories:
   - MorphDemo
+encoding: UTF-8
 ---

 function MorphTextureDemo\(\[dotson\]\[, normalson\]\[,stereomode\]\[, usefastoffscreenwindows\]\)

-MorphTextureDemo \-\- Demonstrates use of "[moglmorpher](/docs/moglmorpher)" for fast morphing and rendering of 3D shapes \*and\* textures.
+MorphTextureDemo -- Demonstrates use of "[moglmorpher](/docs/moglmorpher)" for fast morphing and rendering of 3D shapes \*and\* textures.
 See "help [moglmorpher](/docs/moglmorpher)" for info on moglmorphers purpose and capabilities.

-This demo will load two morpheable shapes from OBJ files and two textures, then morph them continously into each other, using a simple sine\-function to define the timecourse of the morph.
+This demo will load two morpheable shapes from OBJ files and two textures, then morph them continously into each other, using a simple sine-function to define the timecourse of the morph.

 Control keys and their meaning: 'a' == Zoom out by moving object away from viewer. 'z' == Zoom in by moving object close to viewer. 'k' and 'l'